Connectors are documented individually but can be classified by their use:

 These connectors are used with a service that provides the metadata needed for the connection and activities.
 In the case of HTTP/REST services, you research and test the service, and then you provide the schemas within each activity.
 In the case of SOAP services, this metadata is provided in a Web Service Definition Language (WSDL) file and schemas are queried from the service.

 These connectors are used for interaction with specific applications, incorporating application-specific logic for connecting to the endpoint and for various activities that are unique to each endpoint.
 Schemas are queried from each application.
+In addition, these connectors are application connectors: Additional application-specific connectors are being added with each new Harmony release and are updated here over time.

 Additional application-specific connectors are being added with each new Harmony release and are updated here over time.